Public transport in Barcelona (update 2024)

 • Provença – In the centre of the Eixample neighbourhood

-The Rodalies is also a good option if you do a day trip to Barcelona from your holiday address in, for example, Calella, Santa Susanna, Sant Pol de Mar or Salou.
+Additionally, the Rodalies is a convenient option for day trips to Barcelona from holiday spots such as Calella, Santa Susanna, Sant Pol de Mar, or Salou.

 Rodalies’ main train stations for tourists in Barcelona are: